|

 fluid works on uncoated stickers the best, but it's worked for me

-on almost every sticker. if the sticker is metallic then the fluid
+on almost every sticker.
+If the sticker is metallic then the fluid

 obviously wont penetrate it from above, but it's likely you can get